dgadams/spy-server/README.md

-# Spy Server AMD64 Docker Image
+# Spy Server AMD64 Docker Project
 A Dockerized Airspy HF+ Discovery server.
 This project allows a HF+ to be run remotely.
 ## Notes:
-- The final install image is built on alpaquita a derivative of alpine linux using the glibc libraries.
+- Built on an Alpine Linux image to keep the size below 14 MB.
 - Build this with "docker buildx build -t spy-server ."
 ## Usage:
 I generally run this with a docker compose file: